 Willem Sandberg: Warm printing

-A hands-on museum director and designer, Sandberg’s legacy of more than 300 catalogues for the Stedelijk shows a tactile use of sensual materials and experimental typography.
+The Dutch pioneer’s catalogues for the Stedelijk show a tactile use of sensual materials and experimental typography

-Torn paper shapes, layering of information, images wholly or partially submerged behind what appears to be a screen of tracing paper, a catalogue that doesn’t reveal the name of its subject matter until page eight.
-For some observers these may appear to be the stylistic hallmarks of our age, but many will recognise he distinctive signature of an earlier figure, the Dutch designer Willem Sandberg.
+Torn paper shapes, images wholly or partially submerged behind what appears to be a screen of tracing paper, a fine art catalogue that does not reveal the name of its subject matter until page eight.
+For some observers these may appear to be the stylistic hallmarks of our age, but many will recognise the distinctive signature of an earlier figure, the Dutch designer Willem Sandberg.
 This is the man who introduced contemporary art to post-war Holland and who, as director of the Stedelijk Museum in Amsterdam, laid the foundations for one of the best collections of modern art in Europe.
 The seminal graphic designer and the inspired museum director meet in a body of work that is a monument of Dutch graphic design.

-His first work for the Stedelijk Museum, where he later became director, was to design pictorial statistics for a 1928 exhibition entitled “Work for the Disabled”.
-The first catalogue he designed was for “Contemporary monumental art”, and exhibition to mark the fortieth anniversary of the museum in 1935.
+His first work for the Stedelijk Museum, where he later became director, was to design pictorial statistics for a 1928 exhibition entitled ‘Work for the Disabled’.
+The first catalogue he designed was for ‘Contemporary monumental art’, an exhibition to mark the fortieth anniversary of the museum in 1935.
 As well as designing the catalogue, he had to go to Germany to collect materials.

 Sandberg became a curator at the Stedelijk in 1937.
 Although the designer disliked the notion of becoming a civil servant, he took the position on the condition that he would not have to give up designing the catalogues.
 Active in this new role, he mounted an exhibition of abstract art that included 70 works by 32 different artists.
 A retrospective of this sort was not only new to the Netherlands but unusual in Europe at that time.

 He continued his curatorship with unrelenting energy, renovating the interior of the building.
 This included painting the red, yellow and green terracotta tiles of the entrance hall and staircase white, much to the indignation of burgomaster De Vlugt.
-Johannes Itten was commissioned to design a velum (later lost during World War II) to tone down the bright light from the new white-paned roof.
-Sandberg disliked the building intensely and resorted to growing ivy over the outside of it in an effort to hide it.
-This was promptly ripped off when he retired as director.
+Johannes Itten was commissioned to design a velum (later lost during the Second World War) to tone down the bright light from the new white-paned roof.
+Sandberg disliked the building intensely and resorted to growing ivy over the outside it in an effort to hide it.
+This was promptly ripped down when he retired as director.

 Sandberg wrote a great deal throughout his life (the bibliography of his published writings comprises several hundred items) and some of his views changed radically over the years.
-One example of this is his attitude to the role of the museum, which he had described in 1929 as accommodating “the culture of the past”.
-After becoming involved in the Stedelijk, Sandberg sondierably reviewed his thoughts, characterizing the role of the museum of contemporary art as a meeting place ofr artists as well as for the public from all walks of life.
-He saw it as a place of experimentation and reflection of the culture of the present and his own role as the catalyst between artists and the general public.
-He considered all branches of the arts as important in fostering this parallel between life and art: music, dance poetry, industrial design, typography, architecture, photography and films, as well as the fine arts.
+One example of this is his attitude to the role of the museum, which he had described in 1929 as accommodating ‘the culture of the past’.
+After becoming involved in the Stedelijk, Sandberg considerably reviewed his thoughts, characterising the role of the museum of contemporary art as a meeting place for artists as well as for the public from all walks of life.
+He saw it as a place for experimentation and reflection of the culture of the present and his own role as the catalyst between artists and the general public.
+He considered all branches of the arts equally important in fostering this parallel between life and art: music, dance, poetry, industrial design, typography, architecture, photography and films, as well as the fine arts.

-For Sandberg, the graphic devices usually associated with a museum – street signs, posters, museum journals and especially catalogues – were one central importance in expressing its image and making its activities visible to as large an audience as possible.
-He saw the catalogue as a “taster” for an exhibition, a means of whetting the audience\'s appetite.
+For Sandberg, the graphic devices usually associated with a museum – street signs, posters, museum journals and especially catalogues – were of central importance in expressing its image and making its activities visible to as large an audience as possible.
+He saw the catalogue as a ‘taster’ for an exhibition, a means of whetting the public’s appetite.
 For this reason they were made available, by subscription, some time before the exhibitions opened.
-This preview function is now largely performed by art programmes on television and on radio, but at that time the subscription catalogues were an effective way of promoting the work of less well-known artists.
-Many internationally famous artists owe their present reputations to his inspired method of communication.
-Sandberg designed 320 or so catalogues during his career, a staggering number, considering that after 1945 (when he became the director of the Stedelijk), he did the work in the evenings after the day-to-day running of the museum had finished.
+This preview function is now largely performed by art programmes on television and radio, but at that time the subscription catalogues were an effective way of promoting the work of less well-known artists.
+Many internationally famous artists owe their present reputations to his inspired methods of communication.
+Sandberg designed 320 or so catalogues during his career, a staggering number considering that after 1945 (when he became the director of the Stedelijk), he did the work in the evenings after the day-to-day running of the museum had finished.
 There are reports that he sketched ideas and made designs during board meetings, in an effort to relieve the boredom of administrative tasks.

 Sandberg’s cover for the magazine STYL shows an early use of the torn shape that was to become the hallmark.
 Red overprinting on blue produces the illusion of a third colour.
-In this example the image has been torn out of a sheet of marbled paper to represent the shape of the Netherlands (not entirely dissimilar to the map on the back of the Friesian cow on present day Dutch stamps) with a simplified ship superimposed upon it.
-There is red overprinting on the blue to produce the illusion of a third colour.
 The basic palette is that of the De Stijl artists, by whom he was clearly influenced, except that he would mix the primaries to achieve a third colour.
 The word STYL is in a bold Egyptian form.
 The use of blue and red is typical of Sandberg and the combination occurs in much of his work of this time – for example, on the cover of the Pays Bas book published in connection with the Paris International Exhibition of 1937, a calendar which he designed for Spin in 1938 and for the Stedelijk Museum ex libris (bookplate) of 1940.
-This shows Sandberg\'s first use of the enlarged letters SM that he was to employ repeatedly as a symbol for the Stedelijk Museum.
+This shows Sandberg’s first use of the enlarged letters SM that he was to employ repeatedly as a symbol for the Stedelijk Museum.
 Although the typeface has changed, the device is still in use today.